-While many California students applying to private schools focus on USC or Stanford, some adventurous applicants with a taste for a more temperate climate and distinct academic challenges might turn east to such a school as Cornell University in Ithaca, New York.
+While many California students applying to private schools zero in on USC or Stanford, some adventurous applicants with a taste for a more varying climate and distinct academic challenges might turn east to such a school as Cornell University in Ithaca, New York.

 Interestingly, Cornell is both a private and public university.
 Its colleges of Agriculture Life Sciences, Human Ecology, and Industrial Labor Relations are land grant institutions, whereas its colleges of Arts and Sciences, Engineering, Hotel Management and Art and Architectural Planning are private.
 It is also a venerable member of the Ivy League.

 As for its dining halls, Cornell knows a great deal about how to grow and produce food, while its College of Hospitality Management is unequalled in preparation and presentation.
-All the elements of a Michelin 3-star restaurant are daily on display.
+All the elements of a Michelin 3-star restaurant are on display daily.

 More importantly, Cornell serves up over 80 formal majors, 90 minors, with dual degrees, along with individually designed interdisciplinary majors.
 Such unique offerings as Fiber Science and Apparel Design in the College of Human Ecology give a sense of how unique the offerings are from Cornell’s seven undergraduate colleges.